What are ERC20 tokens?

 The Ledger Nano S, Blue, Nano X hardware wallets support and are compatible with ERC-20 tokens.

 There are many tutorials and articles about creating your own ERC-20 token that was published on the internet.
 We want to share you with one of the articles that provide step-by-step instructions about how to create your own ERC-20 token that meets the basic ERC20 token standards.
 Kindly check this ERC20 token deployment article published on Medium.

 Actually, it is hard to list your own ERC-20 token in popular exchanges, but you can try to start listing your token in less popular exchanges with a lower trade volume.
 After you define your token price based on trades and have a trade history, it can be added to Coinmarketcap.
 After you can try to send a request to list your coin in more popular exchanges.
 On the other hand, the token owners create their own exchange or buy a cryptocurrency exchange script on the market.

 How to list your own token with Exbita?

 Exbita is an ERC-20 Exchange Script and supports all ERC-20 tokens.
 Our cryptocurrency exchange script allows you to list your own token and trade with other cryptocurrencies.
 Please check this video about how you can list your own token with Exbita.

 Now you know what is an ERC-20 token and how it works.
 Thank you for the time to read this article about the ERC-20 token.
-If you have planned to create your own token and you don’t know where to list it or even want to create your own cryptocurrency exchange feel free to check our cryptocurrency exchange script.
-We also provide an ERC-20 token creation service for Exbita clients.
-Contact us after your Exbita purchase, and we will deploy your token.
+If you have planned to create your own token, and you don’t know where to list it or even want to create your own cryptocurrency exchange feel free to check our cryptocurrency exchange script.